Payments & deductions

 - an employee is required by law (for example, income tax, child support payments or other statutory purposes) to make payments.

 If an employee is provided with board and lodging the employer may deduct the costs of board or lodging where the amount is fixed under any Act, determination or agreement.
 If the amount payable is not fixed, the employer may deduct no more than 15% for board, or no more than 5% for lodging.

-If there is a breach of the Act or an employment agreement, call the Department of Labour on 0800 20 90 20.
+If there is a breach of the Act or an employment agreement, call the Ministry on 0800 20 90 20.

 What is KiwiSaver?